corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 If you're curious, [Earthly’s Guide for Rust](https://earthly.dev/rust) details a simple Rust example with optimized caching and compilation steps.

+## IDE-Specific Optimizations

+If you find that build times in your development environment are slow, here are a few additional tips you can try.

+### Slow Debug Sessions In Visual Studio Code

+If you're using Visual Studio Code and find that **debug sessions** are slow, make sure you don't have too many breakpoints set.
+[Each breakpoint can slow down the debug session](https://www.reddit.com/r/rust/comments/1ddktag/looking_for_some_help_where_it_takes_a_minute_to/).

+### Close Unrelated Projects

+In case you have multiple projects open in Visual Studio Code, each instance runs its own copy of rust-analyzer.
+This can slow down your machine.
+Close unrelated projects to see if it helps.

 # Summary